14. July 2018

 For this purpose, in dialog Units (Failures view), select option Use Advanced Settings.

-• In line Interval, select distribution type Exponential then in the sub-dialog in field Beta, enter the MTBF value by seconds (example below: 68400).
+• In line Interval, select distribution type Exponential then in the sub-dialog in field Beta, enter the MTBF value in seconds (example below: 68400).

-• Afterwards, in line Duration, select distribution type Exponential now, in the sub-dialog in field Beta, enter the MTTR value by seconds (example below: 3600).
+• Afterwards, in line Duration, select distribution type Exponential now, in the sub-dialog in field Beta, enter the MTTR value in seconds (example below: 3600).

 Dim unitWithFailure As String